Holistic and Integrated Life Cycle Sustainability Assessment (HILCSA)

 Relative holistic sustainability of LVL compared to steal beam production, presented in form of the holistic sustainability framework for HILCSA of the BE (SDGs are viewed in size according to their relevance for German BE assessments; colors and values represent the substitution factors of impacts (Table 1); white = no data), from (Zeug et al. 2022)

-Non-commercial and commercial use of the HILCSA model
+Licensing and use of HILCSA

 The prerequisite for this is the use of openLCA and the SoCa database.